Jackie Milburn: Early life

 Milburn was born on 11 May 1924 in the upstairs flat of his grandparents' house at 14 Sixth Row in Ashington to Annie ("Nance") Thompson and Alexander ("Alec") Milburn.
-Alexander Milburn was the uncle of four professional footballing brothers John ("Jack') Milburn (born 1908; played for (Leeds United and Bradford City), George Milburn (born 1910; played for Leeds United and Chesterfield), James ("Jimmy") Milburn (born 1919; played for Leeds United and Bradford City), and Stanley ("Stan") Milburn (born 1926; played for Chesterfield, Leicester City and Rochdale), who were brothers of Jack and Bobby Charlton's mother Elizabeth "Cissie" Milburn (born 1912).
+Alexander Milburn was the uncle of four professional footballing brothers - Jack Milburn (born 1908; played for Leeds United and Bradford City), George Milburn (born 1910; played for Leeds United and Chesterfield), Jimmy Milburn (born 1919; played for Leeds United and Bradford City), and Stan Milburn (born 1926; played for Chesterfield, Leicester City and Rochdale), who were brothers of Jack and Bobby Charlton's mother Elizabeth "Cissie" Milburn (born 1912).

 Alexander Milburn worked as a coal cutter at the nearby colliery.
 Jackie Milburn later told his son, Jack Jr., that "I used to shiver as he disappeared into that deep shaft leading to the coalface".
 When he was eight years old, Milburn was given his first pair of football boots as a Christmas present from his parents and from that point "football dominated his life".
 The young Milburn idolised Joe Hulme, and hoped to emulate him.
 Although an initially confident boy, Milburn recalled an incident where, having already won the sprint, sprint relay, long jump and high jump at his school sports day, his father arrived just in time to see him win the 440 yard race.
 Exhausted, he collapsed to the floor – a gesture his father mistook for showboating and resulted in him receiving "a real hiding".
 Reflecting later, Milburn contended that "maybe my father's intentions were the best in the world...but that thrashing laid the foundations for an inferiority complex I've fought all my life to overcome".
 When he was twelve, Milburn moved to Hirst East Senior Boys School and was selected to play right-wing for the school football team.
 His father promised to award him a penny for every goal he scored.
 He duly earned two pence for scoring twice on his debut in a 6–4 win against Linton School.
 He was selected for East Northumberland Schools, and he scored in a 3–2 semi-final defeat by Lancashire at Maine Road.